ibexa/documentation-developer/docs/guide/http_cache.md

 #### Update YAML configuration

-Secondly, you must instruct eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL address that Varnish can be reached on:
+Secondly, you need to tell eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL Varnish can be reached on:

-eZ Platform reads the environment variables set above, therefore, the following configuration is not required.
+The following configuration is not required as eZ Platform will read the environment variables set above.

 ``` yaml
 ezplatform: